 Philippe Herreweghe was born in Ghent and studied at both the university and music conservatory in his hometown.
 During his student years, in 1970, he founded and began conducting Collegium Vocale Gent.

-His lively, authentic and rhetorical approach to Baroque music was soon praised and in 1977 he founded La Chapelle Royale in Paris, performing French music of the 17th century.
-From 1982 to 2002 he was artistic director of the Académies Musicales de Saintes and founded several other ensembles, presenting comprehensive readings of repertoire from the Renaissance to the present day.
-His Ensemble Vocal Européen specializes in Renaissance polyphony, while the Orchestre des Champs-Élysées, founded in 1991, is dedicated to interpreting Romantic and pre-Romantic repertoire on original instruments.
+Philippe Herreweghe’s energetic, authentic and rhetorical approach to Baroque music soon drew praise.
+In 1977 he founded La Chapelle Royale in Paris, with whom he performed French music of the 17th century.
+He also founded several other ensembles, making historically appropriate interpretations of repertoire stretching from the Renaissance to the present day, including Ensemble Vocal Européen, specializing in Renaissance polyphony, and the Orchestre des Champs-Élysées, founded in 1991 with the aim of playing pre-Romantic and Romantic repertoire on original instruments.

-Since 1997 Philippe Herreweghe has conducted the Antwerp Symphony Orchestra and has also appeared as a guest conductor with orchestras such as the Royal Concertgebouw Orchestra, the Leipzig Gewandhaus Orchestra, the Scottish Chamber Orchestra and the Zurich Tonhalle Orchestra.
-During the 2017/18 season he conducted the Staatskapelle Dresden at the Salzburg Easter Festival and will perform over forthcoming seasons at the Musikfest in Berlin and with the Cleveland and Philharmonia orchestras.
+Since 1997 Philippe Herreweghe has been attached to the Antwerp Symphony Orchestra.
+He is also in great demand as a guest conductor with orchestras such as the Royal Concertgebouw Orchestra, the Leipzig Gewandhaus Orchestra and the Zurich Tonhalle Orchestra.

 The 2018/19 season saw him perform Mozart’s Requiem at the Théâtre des Champs-Élysées, Bach’s Mass in B Minor at the Festspielhaus Baden-Baden and at the Palau de la Música Catalana, Barcelona, as well as Dvořák’s Requiem at the Musikfest Berlin.